 In 1987, Phil embarked on a major change of direction, beginning; Tai Chi Chuan, Chi Kung, Aikido, meditation and Yoga.
 Although he continued Aikido for three years, it and yoga fell by the wayside as his interest in Tai Chi, Chi Kung and meditation grew.

-In 2013 the Oxford School of Tai Chi Chuan & Chi Kung co-hosted (with Sussex Taiji) the first UK seminars by Master Chen Bing.
+In 2013 the Oxford School of Taijiquan & Qigong co-hosted (with Sussex Taiji) the first UK seminars by Master Chen Bing.

-Phil has been attending yearly retreats and studying meditation since 1990 at Amaravati Buddhist Monastery, and this is a strong influence in his approach to studying & teaching Taiji.
+Phil has been attending retreats and studying meditation at Amaravati Buddhist Monastery since 1990 .
+Phil is a qualified Mediator and worked in this capacity for several years.
+Both of these are a strong influence in his approach to studying & teaching Taiji.